vifm − vi file manager

 :restart

-will free a lot of things (histories, commands, etc.), reread vifminfo and vifmrc files and run startup commands passed in the argument list, thus losing all unsaved changes (e.g. recent history or keys mapped in current session).
+vifmrc files and run startup commands passed in the argument list, thus losing

 :[range]restore

 will restore file from trash directory, doesn’t work in any other directory.
-See "Trash directory" section below.

 :[range]rlink[!?]

 creates relative symbolic links of files in directory of other view.
-With "?" vifm will open vi to edit filenames. "!" forces overwrite.
+With "?"

 :[range]rlink[!] path

-creates relative symbolic links of files in directory specified with the path (absolute or relative to directory of other view). "!" forces overwrite.
+creates relative symbolic links of files in directory specified with the path

 :[range]rlink[!] name1 name2...

-creates relative symbolic links of files in directory of other view giving each next link a corresponding name from the argument list. "!" forces overwrite.
+creates relative symbolic links of files in directory of other view giving each

 :screen

-toggles whether or not to use
+toggles whether to use the terminal multiplexer or not.

-will cause vifm to open a new screen window for each new
+multiplexer with appropriate support turned on will cause vifm to open a new

-file edited or program launched from vifm.
+terminal multiplexer window for each new file edited or program launched from

-This requires screen version 3.9.9 or newer for the screen
+This requires screen version 3.9.9 or newer for the screen −X argument or tmux

 :screen?

-:se[t] |
+:se[t]

-shows all options that differ from their default value. |
+shows all options that differ from their default value.

 :se[t] all